 Two years later Sammy Davis Junior shared a kiss again, this time in a TV special called ‘Movin’ with Nancy’ with Nancy Sinatra which was broadcast on the 11th of December 1967.

 But outside of the USA there had been interracial kisses on TV as well.

 In the UK in soap opera Emergency – Ward 10 an interracial kiss was exchanged between John White and Joan Hooley and broadcast on July 1964.

-Although it the first time a white man kissed a black woman on TV anywhere, it was not the first interracial kiss.
+Although it was a clearly passionate kiss and likely the first time a white man kissed a black woman on TV anywhere, it was not the first interracial kiss.

 On June 5th 1962 a show called ‘You in your small corner‘ which was broadcast on ITV, it too showed an interracial kiss between actors Lloyd Reckord and Elizabeth MacLennan, this one is often credited as being the first interracial kiss on TV but wasn’t.

 A very close second place for the first interracial kiss between a black and white person ever broadcast on TV anywhere, goes for a show called ITV’s “(ABC) Armchair Theatre“, an adaptation of Ted Willis’s play Hot Summer Night, which was broadcast on the 1st of February 1959.

 In this episode there was a passionate, non-forced, romantic interracial kiss between actors Lloyd Reckord and Andrée Melly.